-The ultimate goal of any emergency service delivery system is to provide sufficient resources (personnel, apparatus, and equipment) to the scene of an emergency in time to take effective action to minimize the impacts of the emergency.
-This need applies to fires, medical emergencies, and any other emergency situation to which the fire department responds.
+The goal of any emergency service delivery system is to provide sufficient resources (personnel, apparatus, and equipment) to the scene of an emergency in time to take effective action, minimizing the impacts of the emergency.
+This need applies to fires, medical emergencies, and any other emergency to which the fire department responds.

 Obtaining and understanding the desires and expectations of community stakeholders is an important first step.
-This standard of cover takes into account the community's comments offered during open public meetings, on social media, and during any number of community events that the command staff and members attend.
-There have been a number of conversations, as well as discussion about specific incidents, between the Command Staff and the Township Manager, the Mayor and Deputy Mayor and the members of council members, as well as the Police Chief about the Fire District and the services we provide, as well as what their expectations are.
-Additionally, there have been a number of discussions among the Board of Fire Commissioners and the Command Staff regarding the service expectations each of the board members desires.
+The primary responsibility of the Board of Fire Commissioners is to evaluate the service provided and ensure service provision is sufficient, based on the recommendations of the Fire Chief and his Command Staff.
+The Board of Fire Commissioners and the Command Staff routinely discuss service provision and the service expectations each board members desires.
+This standard of cover also considers the community's comments offered during open public meetings, on social media, and during any number of community events that the command staff and members attend.
+There have been a number of conversations, as well as discussion about specific incidents, between the Command Staff and the Township Manager, the Mayor and Deputy Mayor and the members of council, as well as the Police Chief about the Fire District and the services we provide, as well as what their expectations are.
 The Fire District is committed to incorporating the needs and expectations of residents and policy makers in the service delivery planning process.

-As noted above, conversations reveal that the vast majority of stakeholders share an opinion that service levels were "good," when asked to describe the overall level of service provided by the Fire District.
+As noted above, conversations reveal that many stakeholders share an opinion that service levels were "good," when asked to describe the overall level of service provided by the Fire District.
 Almost all residents and policy makers universally comment and agree that they desire the following performance from the Fire District:

-- Continue or maintain current response performance - Balance available financial and physical resources without jeopardizing service - Be fiscally prudent and maintain affordability - Continue placing emphasis on customer service and orientation to citizens - Be visionary/innovative in service delivery
+- Continue or maintain current response performance - Balance available financial and physical resources without jeopardizing service - Be fiscally prudent and maintain affordability - Continue placing emphasis on customer service and orientation to citizens - Be visionaries and innovative as related to service delivery - In summary, stakeholders want 'value' for their tax money; they want good service at a fair cost on a consistent basis